KPI Tree

 Create a read-only service token

-In dbt Cloud, generate a service token with "Semantic Layer Only" and "Metadata Only" permissions.
+In dbt Cloud, generate a service token scoped to "Semantic Layer Only" and "Metadata Only".
+Both are read-only.
 KPI Tree never writes to your dbt project, models, or deployment configuration.

 2